idrees535/ILP-V3/README.md

 tsp compile
 ```
 ## RL Agent

-1. Go to model_notebooks/rl_agent_ipynb and run experiments.
+1. model_notebooks/rl_lp_agent_ipynb contains RL agent environemnt and DDPG defined with it's training and evaluation scripts and run experiments.
 (No need to run reset env cell for first run or any subsequent run until you want to refresh deployed pools/tokens)
-2. util/globaltokens.py file loads brownie compiled project from util/constants.py and deploys pools using model_scripts/UniswapV3_Model_V2.py class which are ebing imported in model_notebooks/rl_agent_ipynb
+2. util/globaltokens.py file loads brownie compiled project from util/constants.py and deploys pools using model_scripts/UniswapV3_Model_V2.py class, which are being imported in model_notebooks/rl_lp_agent_ipynb to tarin RL agent
-3. Instead of using Tokenspice CLI command (tsp run) to run agent based simulation based on Tokenspice in notebook we use Folllowing to initialize and run abm in agent environemnt:
+3. Instead of using Tokenspice CLI command (tsp run) to run agent based simulation in model_notebook/rl_lp_agent.ipynb notebook we use Folllowing script to initialize and run abm in agent environemnt:

 ### Initialize ABM with specific Pool
 ```console